Carter Barrett

-Carter Barrett (J. Carter Barrett; born June 27) is an American Republican politician from Georgia, currently representing the 24th district in the Georgia House of Representatives.
+John Carter Barrett born June 27) is an American Republican politician from Georgia, currently representing the 24th district in the Georgia House of Representatives.

 Education

 Barrett attended high school in Rome, Italy, and he graduated from the University of Georgia with a BBA in finance.

 Career and politics

 Originally from Augusta, Barrett moved to Cumming in 1990 working as a banker for Wachovia.
 He co-founded Forsyth, Georgia-based Community Business Bank in 2008, before selling it to Community and Southern Bank in 2015.
 He later worked for Affinity Bank.
 Barrett is on the board of directors of Forsyth County Chamber.